Master of Health Administration Program

 Diversity – We value the ideas and beliefs of all of our stakeholders, and work to foster an inclusive environment that respects the dignity of all.

-Innovation – We value creative approaches to thinking, teaching, learning, scholarship, and research that inspire our students and faculty to promote positive change in the healthcare environment.
+Innovation – We value creative approaches to teaching, learning, and application.

-Lifelong learning – We value the pursuit of impactful knowledge that enhances the personal and professional development of all stakeholders, improves professional practice, builds learning communities, and promotes continual educational enrichment.
+Lifelong Learning – We value the continual pursuit of knowledge that enhances the personal and professional development of all stakeholders.

 Length of Program

 The Master of Health Administration program consists of 42 credit hours.